-As the international tax avoidance by certain multinational enterprises turned into a political issue, OECD prepared and released a report on BEPS (base erosion and profit shifting) at the request of the G20 in October 2015 in efforts to improve tax rules.
-Following the release of this report, each country is reforming and reviewing its domestic tax laws and tax treaties.

-We believe that formulation of the international taxation rules will not have a material impact on our group; however, the opinion of the tax authorities in each country may differ from our opinion regarding the newly prescribed transfer pricing documentation.
+As the international tax avoidance by certain multinational enterprises turned into a political issue, OECD prepared and released a report on BEPS (base erosion and profit shifting) at the request of G20 in October 2015 in efforts to improve tax rules.
+Following the release of this report, each country has reformed and reviewed its domestic tax laws and tax treaties.
+We do not believe that implementation of any new international taxation rules will have a material impact on our group; however, the opinion of the tax authorities in a country may differ from our opinion regarding any newly prescribed transfer pricing documentation and we may suffer additional tax obligations.
+In order to address these risks, we have a system to obtain the latest tax-related information internally and externally, and receive advice from external experts.
+We plan to formulate and disclose a tax administration manual to conduct tax management with a high degree of transparency and earn the trust of all stakeholders in the fiscal year ending March 31, 2021.